-Public Health Scotland today welcome the publication of the Chief Medical Officer’s annual report, which summarises the health of the nation, and celebrates examples of sustainable, personalised and realistic health and social care in the current context.
+Public Health Scotland (PHS) today welcome the publication of the Chief Medical Officer’s annual report, which summarises the health of the nation, and celebrates examples of sustainable, personalised and realistic health and social care in the current context.

 We know that the wider determinants of health such as economic, social and environmental factors have played a key role in these trends, and recognise that health inequalities cannot be resolved by the provision of good health and social care alone.
 The Chief Medical Officer’s Report sets out examples of the whole system approaches which can help tackle health inequalities, and urges professionals in health and social care to be aware of this and consider what mitigating action they can take.
-Public Health Scotland have produced a range of materials, measures and tools that support colleagues to address inequalities at national and local levels.
+PHS have produced a range of materials, measures and tools that support colleagues to address inequalities at national and local levels.

 Dr Gerry McCartney, Consultant in Public Health and Head of Public Health Observatory, said:

 “We urgently need to address health inequalities in Scotland.
 Our premature morality rates have worsened in the most deprived 40% of areas in Scotland, and inequalities in premature mortality have increased rapidly since 2012.
 What’s more the direct and indirect impacts of COVID-19 have not been experienced equally across our communities, and are known to have exacerbated these underlying inequality trends.